top of page

 Undergraduate Researchers

 Summer research is paid, while semester work is typically for credit or non-credit experience unless external funding is applied for/available.
-Students interested in research over the summer are highly encouraged to apply for SOURCE funding and should discuss this with Lydia in late fall/early spring semester (deadline in February).
+Students interested in research over the summer are highly encouraged to apply for SOURCE funding and should discuss this with Lydia in late fall/early spring semester (CWRU deadline is typically in February).
 Undergrads in the group have been successful in achieving this funding in the past.

 bottom of page